-Isotopologues are molecular entities that differ only in isotopic composition, such as $CH_4$ and $CH_3D$ .
+Molecular entities that differ only in isotopic composition, such as $CH_4$ and $CH_3D$ , are called isotopologues.
 Isotopologues are considered to have the same chemical characteristics.
-In reality, however, there are some slight differences.
+In nature, however, there exists a slight difference.

-Assume that all of the substances shown in this question are in the gas phase.
+Assume that all of the substances shown in this Question are in a gas phase.